overcoming codependency

 signs and symptoms of codependency

-1. Seek therapy from a professional who specializes in codependency, adult children of alcoholics, addiction, or family therapy.
-Codependency is a relational disorder, so it is necessary to seek assistance from a therapist who understands relationships, enmeshment, and individuation.
+- Seek therapy from a professional who specializes in codependency, adult children of alcoholics, addiction, or family therapy.
+Codependency is a relational disorder, so it is necessary to seek assistance from a therapist who understands relationships, individuation, and attachment.

-2. Minimize or eliminate use of substances, including alcohol and marijuana.
+- Minimize or eliminate use of substances, including alcohol and marijuana.
 Whether or not your loved one is willing to do this, choosing to be sober allows you a better mental state to improve your situation.
-Because codependent relationships are often centered around substance abuse, eliminating these from your relationship will make improving your life much easier.
+Because codependent relationships are often centered around substance abuse, eliminating these will make improving your life much easier.

-3. Seek connection with friends and family.
+- Develop connections with friends and family.
 Codependent relationships can reduce appreciation and engagement in other relationships.
-We all need to be part of a community- not just one relationship- for fulfillment and health.
+We all need to be part of a community, not just one relationship, for fulfillment and health.

 Typical Outcomes